SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 3) Closure expressions, which are unnamed closures written in a lightweight syntax that can capture values from their surrounding context

-Swift's closure expressions have a clean, clear syntax, with optimizations for writing brief, clutter-free closures in common scenarios.
+Swift's closure expressions have a clean, clear style, with optimizations that encourage brief, clutter-free syntax in common scenarios.
 These optimizations include:

 * Inferring parameter and return value types from context